oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 protected through some obfuscation method (e.g. salted SHA256).

 ## Logging
-Txn-Tokens should not be logged.
-This is in order to prevent abuse of tokens via log files.
-The content from the Txn-Tokens may be logged after the signature has been removed.
+Complete Txn-Tokens must not be logged verbatim.
+This is in order to prevent replay of tokens or leakage of PII or other sensitive information via log files.
+A hash of the Txn-Token may be logged to allow for correlation with the log files of the Txn-Token Service that records issued tokens.
+Alternatively the JWS payload of a Txn-Token may be logged after the signature has been removed.
 If the Txn-Token contains PII, then care should be taken in logging the content of the Txn-Token so that the PII does not get logged.

 # IANA Considerations {#IANA}